steviejeebies/GitHubVisualisation/README.md

 # GitHub Visualization Project

+This project was intended to month-long task, but due some factors completely out of my control, was done within 2 days and in a language I hadn't used before this, hence the slap-dash nature of the code/UI.

 ## Token

 The only requirement is to add a `token.js` file in the top level directory (ignored by my .gitignore).
 In this file, add the following: